mavlink/mavlink-devguide/en/services/camera.md

 ### Battery Status

-Cameras that are powered from their own battery should publish [BATTERY_STATUS](../messages/common.md#BATTERY_STATUS) messages.
+Camera components that are powered from their own battery should publish [BATTERY_STATUS](../messages/common.md#BATTERY_STATUS) messages.
 `BATTERY_STATUS.battery_function` should be set to [MAV_BATTERY_TYPE_PAYLOAD](../messages/common.md#MAV_BATTERY_TYPE_PAYLOAD).